khari-hopes/reading-notes/README.md

 A place to view all of my notes for Codex Academy.

 ## Growth Mindset
-Developing new skills or achieving goals through how much time and effort you put into it
+To me a growth mindset is developing new skills or achieving goals through how much time and effort you put into it.
+With a growth mindset, individuals are more likely to embrace new experiences, take on challenges, and continuously strive for improvement.

 ### third level heading